cybercyberz/flocasql/README.md

 - `/src/lib` - Utility functions and validations
 - `/src/types` - TypeScript type definitions
 - `/public` - Static assets

+## Deployment

+### Vercel Deployment

+1. Push your code to GitHub
+2. Import your repository to Vercel
+3. Add all required environment variables in Vercel's dashboard:
+   - Go to Project Settings > Environment Variables
+   - Add all variables from your `.env.local` file
+   - You can set different values for Production, Preview, and Development environments

 ## Contributing